Rolodophone/nea/report/report.md

 	6. The popup includes a button to return to the main menu
 	7. The resume button resumes game logic and animation and closes the popup
 	8. The main menu button discards the user's progress in the game and returns to the main menu, without saving the score
+	9. The movement controls should be displayed in the bottom left and the combat controls in the bottom right
+	10. The movement controls should look like a circle divided diagonally into 4 sectors (see my sketch)
+	11. The combat controls should look like a circle divided into 6 sectors (see sketch)
+	12. The movement and combat controls should only be displayed on Android
 3. Game movement controls
 	1. Pressing down the left/A button will move Jane to the left at a constant speed until the button is released
 	2. Pressing down the right/D button will move Jane to the right at a constant speed until the button is released